Travel 6 minutes 29 May 2025

 Sitting on a waterfront stretch of land, within the shopper’s paradise of IFC, this property gleams in all its glory and deservingly so.
 Not only does the spa — with its pre-treatment perks like whirlpools, aromatherapy steam rooms, and saunas — exude luxury in every corner, but the outdoor pool is a bona fide day-cation destination in itself.
 Accommodations are as plush as you'd imagine, offering plenty of space to stretch out, with beds so comfortable you'll be tempted to stay in all day, and breathtaking city views that steal the show.

 Dining is a serious affair, with both locals and travellers flocking here for some of the best eats in town.
-The one-MICHELIN-Starred Sushi Saito, led by famed chef Takashi Saito, excels in crafting Edomae-style sushi using the finest seasonal seafood.
-Over at the two-MICHELIN-Starred Italian restaurant Noi, chefs Paulo Airaudo and Luigi Troiano curate a season-driven omakase menu that changes every few months.
+The One-MICHELIN-Star Sushi Saito, led by famed chef Takashi Saito, excels in crafting Edomae-style sushi using the finest seasonal seafood.
+Over at the Two-MICHELIN-Star Italian restaurant Noi by Paulo Airaudo, chefs Paulo Airaudo and Luigi Troiano curate a season-driven omakase menu that changes every few months.
 Lung King Heen offers exquisite Cantonese cuisine, with Executive Chinese Chef Chan Yan Tak's standout dishes including pineapple pork buns and fish maw casserole.
-At the three-MICHELIN-Starred Caprice, Chef Guillaume Galliot presents a creative spin on French fine dining, showcasing dishes like Alaskan king crab with crustacean jelly and Oscietra prestige caviar.
+At the three-MICHELIN-Star Caprice, Chef Guillaume Galliot presents a creative spin on French fine dining, showcasing dishes like Alaskan king crab with crustacean jelly and Oscietra prestige caviar.

 Book Four Seasons Hotel Hong Kong on the MICHELIN Guide